ismael-lajaaiti/riversea/README.md

 ## Collaborating

-No Docker knowledge beyond the commands above is needed:
+No Docker knowledge beyond the commands above is needed.
+To collaborate, here is how to proceed:

 - Edit code (`R/`, `targets/`, `.qmd` files).
 - Re-run `targets::tar_make()` to regenerate affected data, figures, and